gaia-dpci/GaiaXPy/docs/source/usage.rst

     from gaiaxpy import generate, PhotometricSystem

     mean_spectrum_file = 'path/to/mean_spectrum_with_correlation.csv'
-    phot_system = PhotometricSystem.JOHNSON
+    phot_system = PhotometricSystem.JKC
     generated_data = generate(mean_spectrum_file, phot_system, save_file=False)

 The available systems are updated as requested.
-Gaia DR3, Johnson-Kron-Cousins, SDSS, HST WFC3/UVIS are some of the ones currently available.
-For a complete list use
+For a complete list of the systems included in the package use:

 .. code-block:: python